 Imagine a bank removing its cash holdings from its high-security vaults, loading them onto a public bus, and hoping for the best.
 That scenario is almost as obviously ill-fated as its cloud equivalent: securing data at rest but not in transit.

 When the ePHI you’ve collected or stored leaves your cloud, you are responsible for what happens to it at every point in its journey.
 All your ePHI should be encrypted in-transit using the highest standards and best practices.
 AWS provides specific security settings for encrypting resources such as EBS Volumes and S3 Buckets.
 Customers must configure encryption standards for data “in-transit”.
 This can be done by enforcing a SSL/TLS connection, limiting Security Groups to specific ports, and applying specific encryption protections to other cloud services.

 It is also recommended to automate data leak detection so that in case of an in-transit breach, your organization can address it as quickly as possible.

 Mistake #4: Not keeping a log of changes.

 Every change to your AWS cloud environment, as well as to data in it, needs to be documented.
 Not being able to account for which changes were made, when they were made, or who made them is a sure way to get into hot water with HIPAA.
 Retroactive documentation invites human error and can be a security vulnerability in itself.

 HIPAA best practices include implementing automatic documentation of changes through software solutions (Dash ComplyOps is a great example).
 This makes it easy to review changes in real-time and prove your technical compliance during a HIPAA security assessment.

-Dash is a leading HIPAA compliance solution for cloud-based healthcare software, websites, and applications.
+Dash is a leading HIPAA compliance solution for cloud-based healthcare organizations, software vendors, and application developers.
 To learn more about how Dash can help you get continuously compliant or to request a free demo, get in touch with us.